sobolevska/java-test1/PRACTICAL.md

 Create an application that:
 - lets the user input a string of parenthesis
-- outputs if it is valid or not
+- outputs if it is properly matched or not

 #### Examples:
 input|output|comments